American Stores: History

-American Stores was formed in 1917 with the merger of five separate grocery stores.
+American Stores was formed in 1917 with the merger of Acme Tea Company with four small grocery stores in Philadelphia.
 At the time, the Acme Tea Company had 433 stores; the S. C. Childs Company had 268 stores; the James Bell Company had 214; Robinson & Crawford had 186 stores; and the George M. Dunlap Company had 122.
 The leadership from Robinson & Crawford was put in charge of the combined 1,223-store chain.

 By 1925, American Stores had grown to nearly 1,800 stores.
 In 1928, the American Stores Company purchased 305 grocery and meat stores in northern New Jersey from the United States Stores Corporation.

 In 1946, a proposed acquisition of Grand Union supermarkets was turned down by Grand Union stockholders.

-1960s-1970s
+1960s–1970s

 In 1961, American Stores company acquired California's Alpha Beta chain of supermarkets.
 In the 1970s, in order to compete with lower priced grocery retailers such as ShopRite and Pathmark (competitors which did not offer trading stamps), Acme Markets launched its Super Saver discount grocery chain in Pennsylvania.

 American Stores itself was acquired in 1979 by the Skaggs Companies, Inc. The merged company was headquartered at Skaggs' base in Salt Lake City, Utah.
 However, it took the American Stores name.

 American Stores was by far the larger organization, with 758 supermarkets, 139 drugstores, 53 restaurants, and 9 general merchandise stores in nine states when compared to the 241 Skaggs stores.
 Although the resulting entity bore the American Stores Company name, it was controlled by Skaggs management headed by Leonard S. Skaggs Jr. more familiarly known as Sam Skaggs.

 Stores in several markets having both an Alpha Beta supermarket and a Skaggs Drug Center were combined (or expanded) to combination food and drug stores and re-branded Skaggs Alpha Beta.